 International Women’s Day Celebration

 All readings are free and open to the public.
-IUPUI’s University Library is located at 755 W. Michigan St. The Herron School of Art and Design is located at 735 W. New York St. Visitor parking is available in the North Street Garage, 819 W. North St. and the Vermont Street Garage, 1004 W. Vermont Street.
-For parking information on the IUPUI campus, visit https://www.parking.iupui.edu/visitors.do.
-For more information about the series, contact Terry Kirts at email@example.com or (317) 274-8929 or firstname.lastname@example.org.
+IUPUI’s University Library is located at 755 W. Michigan St. Visitor parking is available in the North Street Garage, 819 W. North St. and the Vermont Street Garage, 1004 W. Vermont Street.
+For parking information on the IUPUI campus, visit http://www.parking.iupui.edu/Visitors/VisitorHome.aspx.
+For more information about the series, contact Terry Kirts at (317) 274-8929 or firstname.lastname@example.org.
 Like our Facebook page: The Rufus & Louise Reiberg Reading Series at IUPUI.

-The Rufus & Louise Reiberg Series is made possible by the generous support of the Reiberg Family; the Etheridge Knight Festival of the Arts; the Office of Diversity, Equity, and Inclusion; the Office of Multicultural Outreach; the Office of Academic Affairs; University College; University Library; the Women’s Studies Program; the IUPUI Arts and Humanities Institute; the IUPUI Office for Women; the IUPUI Office of Housing and Residence Life; the Office of Student Involvement, and the Rebecca Pitts Fund.
+The Spring 2015 Rufus & Louise Reiberg Series is made possible by the generous support of the Reiberg Family; the Office of Academic Affairs; University Library; University College; the IUPUI Office for Women; and the Women’s Studies Program at IUPUI.